 They were back in New York in December, appearing at a Sunday Coffee Hour in the Harlem Defense Recreation Center on the 12th.
 However, only a few days before, bassist Lynwood "Duke" Jones had been drafted.
 His replacement was bassist Jimmy Smith.

 Jimmy "Jim Jam" Smith (bassist).
 With a common name like that, I simply couldn't find a definitive James Smith in any biographical records.
 In the 1940 census, there are seven men named James Smith who were musicians.
 All I could unearth was that his mother ran a rooming house, in Washington, D.C., in the 1940s, and Redd Foxx stayed there.
 With subsequent guitarist Newell "Johnny" Johns, he was a member of the Pia Beck Trio touring Europe in 1953.
 (And, Newell had been a member of the 5 Bon Bons, with Redd Foxx, in 1941.)
 According to Loumell Morgan, he was the only other prior member of the group still alive in 1980.

 In January 1944, the group was "at a Charles Street cocktail lounge" in Baltimore, said the Baltimore Sun of January 27 (without naming the venue).
 They mentioned that Loumell played boogie woogie while standing up.

 In February, they were at the Three Deuces, on 52nd Street, in New York (right down the block from the Famous Door and the Club Downbeat, and right across the street from the Onyx Club and Leon & Eddie's).
-In March, it was the Paradise Theater in Detroit, along with Lucky Millinder (and his singers, Trevor Bacon and Judy Carol).
+During this gig, bassist Leonard Gaskin substituted for Jim Jam Smith.
+(Note: pianist Al Tinney, in the accompanying photo of Gaskin, would end up in the Jive Bombers.)
+In March, with Jim Jam back again, it was the Paradise Theater in Detroit, along with Lucky Millinder (and his singers, Trevor Bacon and Judy Carol).
 After that it was a trip to the Howard Theater in Washington, D.C.

 Then, they were off to the Circus Snack Bar of the Forest Park Hotel in St. Louis, where they opened on March 20, 1944.